Niddrie - Essendon West

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Niddrie-Essendon West's median income among taxpayers was $61,953 and average income was $81,129 in financial year 2022, according to AreaSearch data aggregated from the latest ATO figures.
-This compares to Greater Melbourne's median of $54,892 and average of $73,761.
-Based on Wage Price Index growth of 10.11% since then, current estimates would be approximately $68,216 for median income and $89,331 for average income as of March 2025.
-Census 2021 data shows Niddrie-Essendon West's household, family, and personal incomes rank between the 77th and 80th percentiles nationally.
-The largest income segment comprises 29.9% earning $1,500-$2,999 weekly (2,377 residents), consistent with broader trends in the surrounding region at 32.8%.
-Higher earners make up a substantial presence with 35.2% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounts for 14.1% of income while strong earnings rank residents within the 82nd percentile for disposable income.
+Niddrie-Essendon West has an extremely high national income level according to AreaSearch data from the ATO for financial year 2022.
+The median income among taxpayers is $61,953 and the average income stands at $81,129.
+These figures compare with Greater Melbourne's median of $54,892 and average of $73,761.
+Based on a 12.16% Wage Price Index growth since financial year 2022, current estimates would be approximately $69,486 (median) and $90,994 (average) by September 2025.
+Census data from 2021 shows Niddrie-Essendon West's household, family, and personal incomes rank highly nationally, between the 77th and 80th percentiles.
+The largest income segment comprises 29.9% earning $1,500-$2,999 weekly (2,377 residents).
+Higher earners make up a substantial presence with 35.2% exceeding $3,000 weekly.
+Housing accounts for 14.1% of income, and residents rank within the 82nd percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income